 The Ability to Drive Value

-The course highlights the connection between financial sustainability reporting and a business’s ability to drive value.
+The course, created in collaboration with the Value Reporting Foundation, highlights the connection between financial sustainability reporting and a business’s ability to drive value.

 SASB standards are considered to be at the forefront of sustainability reporting.
 Through the course, students learn how sustainability issues can impact a company’s value and how to integrate data on environmental, social, and governance issues into reports, corporate strategy, and investment analysis.